 All of those Elspeths are reflected here.
 These words are an outpouring of the ambiguity that is the struggle between being, doing, and finding the balance.
 Maturity, I am learning, requires a fairly high tolerance for ambiguity.

 Despite my many imperfections, there are some things about me that others have found commendable.
 These are simply two parallel truths.
-One of the great regrets of my tenure writing this way in this forum is my naivete regarding the ability of people (including me at times), to appreciate nuances and unspoken realities that I assumed went without saying.
-I now know, and shall never forget, that nothing does.
+One of the great regrets of my tenure writing in this forum is my naivete regarding the ability of people (including me at times), to appreciate nuances and unspoken realities that I assumed went without saying.

 There is only One Good, Perfect Being who has all His spit together, and I’m fine admitting that it ain’t me.